 A protocol for offline AAA using a digitally signed QR code

-Any offline protocol that has to remove the requirement of trust on the verifier, and neither use automatic matching to avoid false
+Any offline protocol that has to remove the requirement of trust on the verifier, and neither use automatic matching to avoid false negatives, nor use unfamiliar instruments like passwords or crypto keys, must rely on ex-post audit, at least of some randomly picked instances.

 The protocol ensures that the integrity of the transaction, including all of AAA, is irrefutable and can be audited.
 All it assumes is that the verifier cannot tamper with the POS terminal and the overall trust properties are superior to ABBA.